Brought to you by: LEADER OF THE PAK

 Place a blanket/crate where your dog was last seen and put a bowl of smelly food or human food near the blanket.
 If you have a hunting trail camera, set it up in this location.

 Please put out an article of your clothing (socks, dirty t-shirts) at the location where your dog was last seen.
-There is a good chance that your dog may return.

 Set Up a Perimeter